miranj/backup/README.md

 backup
 ======

-Shell script to backup and restore databases and files on web servers.
+Bash script to backup and restore databases and files on web servers.

 The backup script uses a configuration file where each website is set as a project and can have multiple databases and folder paths for backup.
 Each backup file is also copied over to a remote location (over SCP/SSH).